AndriiKok/ecm-beta-release/CONTRIBUTING.md

 ### Contributing documentation

-You can help by improving the project's usage and developer instructions.
+You can help by improving project's usage and developer instructions.

 Tutorials are in [/doc](https://github.com/badges/shields/tree/master/doc):